KosukeHamazaki/RAINBOWR/README.md

 - `genetrait` function to generate pseudo phenotypic values from marker genotype
 - `SS_GWAS` function to summarize GWAS results (only for simulation study)
 - `estPhylo` and `estNetwork` functions to estimate phylogenetic tree or haplotype network and haplotype effects with non-linear kernels for haplotype blocks of interest.
+- `convertBlockList` function to convert haplotype block list estimated by PLINK to the format which can be inputted as a `gene.set` argument in `RGWAS.multisnp`, `RGWAS.multisnp.interaction`, and `RGWAS.epistasis` functions.

 ## Installation
 The stable version of `RAINBOWR` is now available at the [CRAN (Comprehensive R Archive Network)](https://cran.r-project.org/package=RAINBOWR).
 The latest version of `RAINBOWR` is also available at the `KosukeHamazaki/RAINBOWR` repository in the [`GitHub`](https://github.com/KosukeHamazaki/RAINBOWR), so please run the following code in the R console.